tsherif/space-shooter.c/ARCHITECTURE.md

 All operations on objects are run in batches on `objects[0 .. count - 1]`.

-Note that the implementations in most cases don't look exactly like the above depending on how the objects will be consumed by a given system.
+Note that the implementation in most cases doesn't look exactly like the above depending on how the objects will be consumed by a given system.
 For example, game entity properties are stored as parallel arrays, rather than in per-object structs, to simplify submitting them to the GPU as attribute buffers.

 ### Error Handling